claudecadi@gmail.com

 PASSEPARTOUT: the artwork being bigger or smaller than the passepartout window.

-here are some frames I made
+here are some examples of frames I made

 Artwork: Maika Hassan Beik